 Exact measurements can be found in the recipe card below.

-Marinara Sauce – we have a favorite jar sauce we use.
+- Marinara Sauce: We have a favorite jar sauce we use.
 You can use your favorite or homemade spaghetti sauce.

-Ground Beef – I buy lean ground beef, usually 93/7 or 94/6.
+- Ground Beef: I buy lean ground beef, usually 93/7 or 94/6.

-Garlic – we use the kind in a jar because it is so convenient.
+- Garlic: We use the kind in a jar because it is so convenient.
 You can certainly use fresh garlic cloves.

-Rotini Pasta – our favorite type for this dish.
+- Rotini Pasta: Our favorite type for this dish.
 Use your favorite pasta but you may need to adjust the cooking time.

-Fresh Spinach – adds nutrition to this dish but can be left out.
+- Fresh Spinach: Adds nutrition to this dish but can be left out.

-Parmesan Cheese – we use the type that can be found in the refrigerated section of the grocery store.
+- Parmesan Cheese: We use the type that can be found in the refrigerated section of the grocery store.

-How to Make This Meaty Marinara Pasta Recipe:
+How to Make Ground Beef Spinach Pasta

-- In a very large skillet or Dutch oven cook ground beef in olive oil over medium-high heat until brown, about 7-10 minutes.
+- In a large skillet or Dutch oven cook ground beef in olive oil over medium-high heat until brown, about 7-10 minutes.
 Drain fat if not using lean meat.

 - Add garlic and cook about 1 minute.

-- Stir in fresh spinach and 1/2 cup Parmesan cheese.
+- Stir in fresh spinach and ½ cup Parmesan cheese.
 Continue stirring gently until spinach wilts and cheese melts.

-- Top with remaining 1/4 cup Parmesan cheese.
+- Top with remaining ¼ cup Parmesan cheese.

 Swap the marinara sauce for Alfredo sauce and use a different ground meat such as ground turkey or chicken for a completely different dish.